Trina Robbins: Awards and recognition

 Robbins was a Special Guest of the 1977 San Diego Comic-Con, when she was presented with an Inkpot Award.
-She won a Special Achievement Award from the San Diego Comic Con in 1989 for her work on Strip AIDS U.S.A., a benefit book that she co-edited with Bill Sienkiewicz and Robert Triptow.
+She won a Special Achievement Award from San Diego Comic-Con in 1989 for her work on Strip AIDS U.S.A., a benefit book that she co-edited with Bill Sienkiewicz and Robert Triptow.
 She was the 1992 Guest of Honor of WisCon, the Wisconsin Science Fiction Convention.

+Robbins was a three-time winner of the Lulu of the Year award — in 1997, for her book The Great Women Superheroes; in 2000 for her book From Girls to Grrrlz; and in 2001 (along with co-author Anne Timmons) for Go-Girl!.
+From Girls to Grrrlz also won a 2000 Firecracker Alternative Book Award.
+In 2001, Robbins was inaugurated into the Friends of Lulu Women Cartoonists Hall of Fame.
 In 2002, Robbins was given the Special John Buscema Haxtur Award, a recognition for comics published in Spain.
 In 2011, Robbins' artwork was exhibited as part of the Koffler Gallery show Graphic Details: Confessional Comics by Jewish Women.

-In July 2013, during the San Diego Comic-Con, Robbins was one of six inductees into the Will Eisner Hall of Fame.
+In July 2013, during San Diego Comic-Con, Robbins was one of six inductees into the Will Eisner Hall of Fame.
 The award was presented by Mad magazine cartoonist and Groo the Wanderer creator Sergio Aragonés.
 The other inductees were Lee Falk, Al Jaffee, Mort Meskin, Joe Sinnott, and Spain Rodriguez.

 In a 2015 poll, Robbins was ranked #25 among the best female comics creators of all-time.
+ComicsAlliance listed Robbins as one of twelve women cartoonists deserving of lifetime achievement recognition in 2016.
 In 2017, Robbins was chosen for the Wizard World Hall of Legends.

-Comics Alliance listed Robbins as one of twelve women cartoonists deserving of lifetime achievement recognition.

 Robbins' art and art from her collection of the work of women cartoonists was featured in the 2020 Society of Illustrators exhibit "Women in Comics: Looking Forward, Looking Back".
 It was later featured in the "Women in Comics" exhibit at the Palazzo Merulana in Rome, Italy.